Whistleblowing in pharmacy: know your rights and obligations

 ‘Action needs to be taken where action is due’

-A major point discussed throughout my undergraduate and preregistration training was the importance of accurate and timely documentation; therefore, I would endeavour to document — in as much detail as possible — the events of the incident.
+A major point discussed throughout my undergraduate and preregistration training was the importance of accurate and timely documentation; therefore, I would endeavour to document the events of the incident in as much detail as possible.

 I would speak to the member of staff on the receiving end of the misconduct to ensure they felt supported.
 Keeping their confidentiality in mind, I would ask other members of staff if they too had witnessed any inappropriate behaviour.

-I would report my concerns to my line manager or a senior member of staff as they are the first point of call for escalating a whistleblowing case, so that the behaviour can be addressed promptly and appropriately.
+I would then report my concerns to my line manager or a senior member of staff because they should be the first point of call for escalating a whistleblowing case, so that the behaviour can be addressed promptly and appropriately.
 My trust also provides other services to report my concerns, which includes a helpline and confidential email portal.
 The email portal has the option of remaining anonymous, should I be in a position where I felt unable to report my concerns via management.

 Aisha Ahmed is a newly registered pharmacist at Northern Care Alliance NHS Group